JJG1488/password-generator/README.md

 ## Take away

-JavaScript is not complicted to implement as long as the logic behind it is clear and concise.
+JavaScript is not complicated to implement as long as the logic behind it is clear and concise.

 ---